fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 ## Organism
 We will utilize data from Cryptosporidium for our exercise.
 Cryptosporidium is a microscopic parasite that causes the diarrheal disease cryptosporidiosis.
 Both the parasite and the disease are commonly known as “Crypto.”
 There are many species of Cryptosporidium that infect animals, some of which also infect humans.
 The data is from a recent publication in Gigascience: [Fully resolved assembly of Cryptosporidium parvum](https://doi.org/10.1093/gigascience/giac010).
-Here we produced short read Illumina data together wiht Oxford Nanopore long read data to obtain a fully assembled (T2T) assembly and thus improve the reference overall.
+Here we produced short read Illumina data together with Oxford Nanopore long read data to obtain a fully assembled (T2T) assembly and thus improve the reference overall.
 We will study this sample of Cryptosporidium compared to the previously available reference sequence (GCF_000165345.1.).

 ## Part 1: Assembly based SV detection
-As discussed in the lecture, assembly based SV detection is quite comprehesnive.
-Nevertheless, before we start we need to align a new assembly to an existing e.g. reference genome to identify structural differences.
+As discussed in the lecture, assembly based SV detection is quite comprehensive.
+Nevertheless, before we start, we need to align a new assembly to an existing e.g. reference genome to identify structural differences.
 For this we will be using MUMmer (nucmer).
-Alternatively you could also utilize Dipcall as a program especially if you have a phased assembly at hand.
+Alternatively, you could also utilize Dipcall as a program especially if you have a phased assembly at hand.
 MUMmer is a commonly used package that allows you to rapidly compare two sequences together and includes multiple packages for summary reports over the aligned sequences.
-This includes variant reporting, coordiante reporting or even the generation of dotplots.
-As shown in the lecture dotplot is very helpful and intuitive method to copmare sequences for us.
+This includes variant reporting, coordinate reporting or even the generation of dot plots.
+As shown in the lecture dot plot is very helpful and intuitive method to compare sequences for us.

 To begin to call variants we need to first compare the reference to our assembly.
 Make sure you are in a folder that is owned by you and lets set up the directory structure: